furbelows/udn_rnaseq/UCLA_UDN_DNAnexus.md

 ```
 ### RNASeQC GTF reference

-Any GTF file will work (still finalizing what I want to use).
+Any GTF file will work; we use here a flattened gene model version and exclude certain intron rentention transcripts on the gTEx blacklist.

 ## Section 3.
 Pipeline execution